-The Art 3 course is designed to be a more mature approach to artistic production.
+The Advanced Drawing and Painting course is designed to be a more mature approach to artistic production.
 Students are expected to be involved in their own artistic exploration.
 The curriculum is organized to offer maximum flexibility in student directed projects.
 The emphasis is on creative problem solving and continued technical and intellectual growth.
 A wide range of media is available.
+Students will advance and apply their knowledge of the Principles of Design while creating observational and conceptual drawings and paintings, studying and critiquing art, and learning how to document their work through photography.
 Student portfolio preparation for college admission can be part of the course work.
-Students are also encouraged to participate in local art shows and contests as part of this course.
+Students are encouraged to enter art contests and attend gallery talks and exhibits.